-Derry lose ground on leaders after St Pat's defeat
+Derry defeat at St Pat's 'unacceptable' - Higgins

-Premier Division: Derry lose ground on leaders after St Pat's defeat
+Premier Division: Derry defeat at St Pat's 'unacceptable' - Higgins

 Last updated on .From the section Irish